micro-community/development/router.md

 ## Overview

 The router is a layer on top of the micro registry which provides intelligent routing based on metrics, feedback and other router information.
 The registry is a dumb database of sorts.
-The router enables use to build a network topology that morphs and flows based on changing traffic patterns.
+The router enables us to build a network topology that morphs and flows based on changing traffic patterns.

 ## Usage